What time does the Savannah Marshall versus Claressa Shields fight start and how can I watch it?

 What time does the fight start?

-TV coverage starts from 7.30pm but the arena is also hosting an extensive undercard of all-female bouts.
+TV coverage starts from 7.30pm although the arena is also hosting an extensive undercard of all-female bouts.

 Marshall and Shields are expected to enter the ring at around 10pm for their clash.